SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 #### - A network of archives

-CCRI archiving efforts were shared between several universities with the collaboration of Statistics Canada for the 1931 - 1951 censuses.
+CCRI archiving efforts were shared among several universities with the collaboration of Statistics Canada for the 1931 - 1951 censuses.
 Several partner universities were responsible for their own bilingual CCRI archive web sites.
 One one-point access to CCRI resources was not a focus for the project.
 Archiving, rather than a single portal, was the focus because of the scope of the archiving: first, the multiplicity of the CCRI resources (including harmonized concepts and geographies, sophisticated CCRI documentation, supporting CCRI data); and second, privacy protections.

 #### - Source archives